Create data sources

 tcp.invited_nodesandtcp.excluded_nodes, the IP will still be allowed to access the database. - Multiple addresses or address ranges should be separated by commas (,).

-lsnrctl reloadto reload thesqlnet.orafile and apply the configuration changes.tip- If the
+lsnrctl reloadto reloadsqlnet.oraand apply the changes.tip- If you manually created

-This section uses PostgreSQL version 10.9 as an example to explain how to add an IP allowlist.
+This section uses PostgreSQL 10.9 as an example.

 Open the PostgreSQL configuration file

-postgresql.conf, which is usually located at the following path:<PostgreSQL installation directory>/data/postgresql.conf.Find the
+postgresql.conf.
+The file is usually located at<PostgreSQL installation directory>/data/postgresql.conf.Find the

-IPv4 local connectionsorIPv6 local connections, and add the IP address range that you want to allow access to below theADDRESScolumn.
-For example, if you want to allow access from the192.168.1.0 ~ 192.168.1.255address range, configure it as shown below:# TYPE DATABASE USER ADDRESS METHOD
+IPv4 local connectionsorIPv6 local connectionssection, and add the IP address range to allow under theADDRESScolumn.
+For example, to allow192.168.1.0through192.168.1.255, use the following entry:# TYPE DATABASE USER ADDRESS METHOD

 # "local" is for Unix domain socket connections only